BDC Hamburger Icon

 One great way for companies with outbound telemarketing teams to squeeze more value out of their phone system, whether VoIP or a landline, is to add an auto-dialer.
 An auto-dialer predicts when a call is about to end and starts dialing the next number, thereby reducing downtime and increasing productivity.

 • Which features do you need?
-A landline is a good option if you only need to make short local calls.
+A landline is still a good option if you only need to make short local calls.
 However, VoIP is far more suitable if you want to transfer files from the field, send videos to employees or colleagues, or hold video conferences with an entire workforce.

 Best business phone systems for VoIP